-Consider setting office hours, or time blocks, where you check your voicemail and return phone calls to your tenants, or create an email address to use specifically for rental-related business that you check during specific times of day.
-Of course, make sure your tenants have an emergency contact number that they can use to contact you during emergencies, but make it clear that it’s only to be used for genuine emergencies.
+Consider setting office hours, or time blocks, where you check your voicemail and return phone calls to your tenants, or create an email address to use specifically for rental-related business that you check during specific times of the day.
+Of course, make sure your tenants have an emergency contact number that they can use to contact you during emergencies, but make it clear that it's only to be used for genuine emergencies.

 3. Use a Solid Lease